 Prepare for Travel

-In addition to completing the appropriate travel checklists (below), be sure to do the following.
+In addition to completing the travel checklist, be sure to do the following for your Stanford-sponsored or Stanford-organized international travel.

 Download the App